 Charles H. Baron.
 "Licensure of Health Care Professionals: The Consumer's Case for Abolition."
 American Journal of Law & Medicine 9, (1983): 335-356.

-Consumer Protection Law Commons, Economics Commons, Ethics and Professional Responsibility Commons, Health Law Commons, Law and Economics Commons, Law and Society Commons, Legal Writing and Research Commons, Medical Jurisprudence Commons, Public Law and Legal Theory Commons, Social Welfare Law Commons
+Consumer Protection Law Commons, Economics Commons, Health Law and Policy Commons, Law and Economics Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legal Writing and Research Commons, Medical Jurisprudence Commons, Public Law and Legal Theory Commons, Social Welfare Law Commons